SUGINAMI CYCLING WITH DIG TOKYO TOURS (Asagaya, Koenji)

 Tachinomi Futa-kun Izakaya

-What better way to cap of a great afternoon of cycling in Tokyo than with a beer in hand and some great company at Tachinomi Futa-kun on Asagaya’s Star Road.
+What better way to cap of a great afternoon of cycling in Tokyo than with a cold beverage in hand and some great company at Tachinomi Futa-kun on Asagaya’s Star Road.
 Get there early to secure a standing position at the counter, place your order with the boisterous staff and on the strike of the gong raise your glasses and bellow out a communal ‘kampai!’ with the locals in this cozy establishment.
 The range of charcoal grilled skewers make for a great meal but it’s the atmosphere, warm company and continual flow of liquor that makes it hard to break through the vinyl curtains back onto Star Road in search of another hole in the wall haunt to cap off the day.

 For inquiries related to discovering Suginami by bicycle or joining a local cycling and food experience, Andy welcomes you to contact him directly via his website, DIG Tokyo Tours- https://www.digtokyotours.com/